mstange/samply/README.md

 # samply

-(This project was formerly known as "perfrecord".
-The rename to "samply" is currently in progress and not fully completed.)
+(This project was formerly known as "perfrecord".)

 This is a work in progress and not ready for public consumption.

 `samply` is a command line CPU profiler which uses the [Firefox profiler](https://profiler.firefox.com/) as its UI.

-At the moment it only works on macOS, but Linux and Windows support is planned.
+At the moment it works on macOS and Linux.
+Windows support is planned.

 Try it out now:

 ```
-% cargo install perfrecord
+% cargo install samply
-% perfrecord ./your-command your-arguments
+% samply record ./your-command your-arguments
 ```

 This collects a profile of the `./your-command your-arguments` command and saves it to a file.
 Then it opens